Law Firm

 As of January 2021, 20% of gross rental income is deducted from tax.

-A special contribution for the defence applies to certain income types, such as income from dividends, interest, and rental income.
-The rate is 17%.
+A special contribution for the defence applies to certain income types, such as dividends, interest, and rental income.
+The rate is 17%, but for rental income, see above.

 Individuals pay SCD if they are both Cyprus tax residents and Cyprus domiciled.
 Cyprus domiciled means one of two things.
 Either that, first, they have a domicile (a home) from birth in Cyprus.
 Or they have got and retained a home in Cyprus (as per the Wills and Succession Laws); or, second, they have been tax residents of Cyprus for 17 out of 20 tax years before the year in question.